M4tt1-Coder/Amazon-Price-Tracker/README.md

 #### Create a Pull Request

-If you are ready with you features then you can create [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to merge your changes into the default branch.
+If you are ready with you features, then you can create [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to merge your changes into the default branch.

-On the first landing page there is a section called **`Pull requests`**:
+On the first landing page, there is a section called **`Pull requests`**:

 ![The main landing page](./readme_assets/pr_on_landing_page.png)